50 Interesting & Fun Facts About Arizona State You Should Know

 Luana's Canyon has spooky echoes

 Arizona facts and history can be pretty spooky.
 Luana's Canyon is an example of that.
 The canyon also goes by the name "Slaughterhouse Canyon."

 According to legend, a miner and his family once lived at the bottom of the canyon.
-When the miner didn't return with food one day, his family began to starve and now supposedly haunts the area.
+When the miner didn't return with food one day, his family starved.
+The wife ended up murdering her children before starving to death, and now they haunt the area.

 Flagstaff is supposedly haunted